Blaine Nye: Professional career

+Legacy and honors

+During his seven years as a starting guard (1970–1976) Nye helped anchor a dominant offensive line that led the Cowboys to five NFC championship games and three Super Bowls.
+He played in 125 games during his nine-year career with the Cowboys, starting 96.
+He played all of his games under future Hall of Fame head coach Tom Landry.
+Jim Myers was Nye's offensive line coach during his first two seasons, and then Nye's offensive coordinator for the remainder of Nye's career.

 Nye was widely considered one of the smartest players in the NFL.
 Amidst the time and pressure of regular-season play, he earned two master's degrees.
 Inside the team, he founded the "Zero Club", which prided itself on performing behind the scenes.
-Its first rule, "Thou Shalt Not Seek Publicity," kept its members (Nye, Larry Cole, and Pat Toomay) out of the limelight.
-Although he didn't seek publicity, he is also known for providing some of the team's famous quotes:
+Its first rule, "Thou Shalt Not Seek Publicity", kept its members (Nye, Larry Cole, and Pat Toomay) out of the limelight.
+Although he did not seek publicity, he is also known for providing some of the team's famous quotes: